SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

 To do this:

 * Set up your platform to develop with SunPy (install git, clone https://github.com/sunpy/sunpy.git, execute tests).
-  The page on our [Developer's guide](http://docs.sunpy.org/en/latest/dev_guide/newcomers.html) will walk you through setting up git and lays out our preferred way of development.
+  Our [Developer's guide](http://docs.sunpy.org/en/latest/dev_guide/newcomers.html) will walk you through setting up git and lays out our preferred way of development.

 * Create an account at GitHub and fork SunPy (https://github.com/sunpy/sunpy).

 * Find something in SunPy that doesn't work or needs improvement.
   If you need inspiration, feel free to fix any issue from our [Package Novice fix issues list](https://github.com/sunpy/sunpy/issues?q=is%3Aissue+is%3Aopen+label%3A%22Package+Novice%22).
   Aside from the issues, search for `FIXME` or `TODO` in the code.
-  You can grep from the command line with `git grep "TODO"`.
+  You can grep from the command line with `git grep -i "TODO"`.
   You could also search for NotImplementedErrors, maybe).
   You could also play with SunPy and find something that needs fixing or that could be implemented, and do it.